dimi-fn/Various-Data-Science-Scripts/Web Development/JavaScript/README.md

 * when 1 parameter:
     *  `const functionName = param1 => {};`

-* 2 or more parameters:
+* when 2 or more parameters:
     *  `const functionName = (param1, param2) => {};`

 E.g.: